d8rkmind/project_revive/README.md

     print(options)

 ```
-> Note : to print table data should be stored in the following format
+> Note : to print table, data should be stored in the following format
 ```python3
     # ri is refering row number
     # ci is refering column number